-Introduction of Scope 1 GHG emissions
+Introduction Of Scope 1 Emissions

 In general, Scope 1 GHG emissions for an office refer to the direct greenhouse gas (GHG) emissions that occur from sources owned or controlled by the office itself.
 These emissions are generated from activities or processes that take place within the office premises or are directly under the office's operational control.
 Some common sources of Scope 1 GHG emissions in an office setting include:

-- Combustion of fossil fuels: This includes emissions from burning natural gas, diesel, gasoline, or other fossil fuels for activities like heating, cooling, and operating equipment within the office. - On-site power generation: If the office has its own power generation system, such as a diesel generator or a combined heat and power (CHP) unit, the emissions resulting from the combustion of fuel to produce electricity or heat fall under Scope 1.
+Combustion of fossil fuels: This includes emissions from burning natural gas, diesel, gasoline, or other fossil fuels for activities like heating, cooling, and operating equipment within the office.